 See wireless standards, commonly used formulas, and more.

 Examine an application note on spectrum analysis and digital whiteboard videos on the architecture and proper use of RF signal analyzers.

-Learn about a new class of instrumentation with frequency coverage from 65 MHz to 6 GHz, 80 MHz of bandwidth, and an FPGA.
+Learn about a new class of instruments with frequency coverage from 65 MHz to 6 GHz, up to 200 MHz of bandwidth, and an FPGA.

 PXI RF test systems from NI create a wide range of RF test applications , including microwave test for aerospace and defense and wireless communication standards including WLAN, WiMAX, GPS, RFID, ZigBee, Bluetooth, 2G/3G cellular, and LTE.

 Wireless connectivity is rapidly integrating into existing products.
 This demands that today’s test engineers develop an understanding of critical RF and wireless tests, from performing error vector magnitude (EVM) and adjacent channel leakage ratio (ACLR) measurements to addressing complex MIMO applications.
 These hands-on technique webcasts and tutorials provide the essentials of performing and optimizing RF measurements.